json-schema-org/referencing/draft-handrews-jri.md

 ##### Falling back to object-level semantics

 Context specifications that use keyword-level semantics SHOULD ensure that, in the absence of keywords adjacent to JRI reference keywords, object-level JRI reference semantics can be assumed without changing the semantics of the document according to the context specification.
-This requires that the difference in evaluation paths not impact the context semantics.
+This requires that the difference in evaluation paths not impact the context semantics, as is further discussed in {{context-fallback}}.

-For example, in JSON Schema, replacing an object that contains only `"$ref"` is guaranteed to not change the validation outcome, and only changes the evaluation path of annotations.
-Since the presence of `"$ref"` in the evaluation path is used to determine whether keywords are present adjacent to `"$ref"`, omitting it when no such adjacent keywords are present is safe.
-While JSON Schema specifies keyword-level semantics, a tool that replaced `"$ref"`-only objects with their targets according to object-level semantics prior to JSON Schema evaluation would not break the schema's behavior.

 ## Extending JRI {#extending}